goyamamoto/effetune/README.md

 Want to create your own audio plugins?
 Check out our [Plugin Development Guide](docs/plugin-development.md).
 Want to build a desktop app?
 Check out our [Build Guide](build.md).
+The `Horn Resonator Plus` effect now has an optional WebAssembly backend written in Rust.
+See `rust/horn_resonator_plus/README.md` for build instructions.

 ## Links